pubsubdb/pubsubdb/README.md

 ```

 ## Design
 PubSub DB application graphs are modeled using YAML.
 These can be considered the execution instructions for the app, describing its activity and data flow.
-For introductory purposes, let's consider the simplest flow possible: *a single trigger activity*.
+For introductory purposes, let's consider the simplest flow possible: *a one-step process*.

 A process with only one step can seem relatively unremarkable, but it serves to reveal the type of information that is tracked by the system and how to take advantage of it.
 Once deployed, this flow will listen to the `item.ordered` event and track key statistics about the order size.